 What is an authorization server

-OIDC is used to authenticate users with a web app.
+• OIDC is used to authenticate users with a web app.
+The authorization server issues an ID token (in addition to an access token) after it successfully authenticates the user.
 The app uses the ID token returned from the authorization server to know if a user is authenticated.
 The app also uses the ID token to obtain profile information about the user, such as their username or locale.
-OAuth 2.0 is used to authorize user access to an API.
-An access token is used by the resource server to validate a user's level of authorization/access.
-When using OIDC or OAuth, the authorization server authenticates a user and issues an ID token and/or an access token.
+In the OIDC world, the authorization server that issues ID tokens is also known as the OpenID provider.

-Okta has two types of authorization servers: the org authorization server and the custom authorization server.
+Okta provides two types of authorization servers:

 Org authorization server